improving-minnesota/flink_loyalty_demo/workshop/README.md

 > [05-Promotions_Table.sql](05-Promotions_Table.sql)

-#### Promotion 1 - Buy 10, Get 1 FREE
+#### Promotion 1 - Buy 6 Pizzas, Get 1 FREE
 People love to eat their favorite pizza, but you know what they love even more???
 Getting their favorite pizza for FREE!
-Let's build a promotion that looks tells us when a customer reaches their 5th purchase!
+Let's build a promotion that looks tells us when a customer reaches their 6th purchase!

 Look into the data: